Top places to visit in China

 Stele Pavilion on Sacred Way to Ming Tombs, Beijing.
 Image by Willi Luntzer available under a Creative Commons License

 On the way from Beijing to the Great Wall at Badaling you pass the famous tombs of the Ming dynasty emperors.
 Buried underground are thirteen tombs only one of which has been excavated.
 The best way to see the Ming tombs, if you have time, is to start with the two mile Sacred Way which was the official entrance to the valley of the dead.
-The first tomb to see is for the founder of the whole complex: Emperor Yongle (1360-1424) where the buildings above ground were rebuilt during the Qing dynasty.
+The first tomb to see is of the founder of the whole complex: Emperor Yongle (1360-1424) where the buildings above ground were rebuilt during the Qing dynasty.
 Finally the tomb of Emperor Wanli is the only one to have been excavated and you can visit the burial chamber and see the archaeological finds in a nearby museum.

 Read more…